 Student life is tough.
 On the one hand, there is the pressure to excel in your academics and on the other, the expectation that you possess the dexterity of a professional juggler—multitasking, keeping up with assignments, and getting things done on the dot.
 There, however, are times when things can get overwhelming, which is a reality for many students, especially to those who are working full-time in college.
 Time management is not everyone’s strongest trait, and even those who have a good grasp at organizing their schedule sometimes get inundated with multiple deadlines and tests.

-If you feel like you are all over the place and need help to stay on top of school work, these school organization apps and time management apps for students can just be your lifesaver.
+If you feel like you are all over the place and need help to stay on top of school work, you may need the school organization apps for time management designed specifically for students that we gathered here.
+After all, just as teachers require the best learning management software, students also need to have the right tools to do well in school.
 Of course, our list is not only helpful while you are in school.
 Some of these apps are also very popular among working professionals, entrepreneurs, and organizations.

 Academic factors and school stress can be significant sources of anxiety for students.
 According to the 2018 National College Health Assessment, 63% of college students in the U.S. experienced overwhelming anxiety in the past year, while 23% said that they have sought professional help for their anxiety problems in the past year (LeBlanc and Marques, 2019).